ToLa09/Etch-a-Sketch/README.md

 js-lessons:
  - use of eventlisteners for buttons and divs
- - getting different properties of html DOMs
+ - getting different properties of html nodes
- - automatic creation of DOMs within loop
+ - automatic creation of nodes within loop
  - printing different values in UI
  - creating slider and radiobuttons and using their value